JEdwardsK/sei-project-one/README.md

 #### Win/Lose conditions

-As mentioned above the our lose condition is handled when `isFloor() === true`.
+As mentioned above the lose condition is handled when `isFloor() === true`.
 For the win condition, the player needs to remove aliens from the game.
 Breaking this element down I considered the following:

 - the interaction between the player's weapon and the enemy - a collision
-- When does the collsion occur and how is this fed back to the player
+- When does the collision occur and how is this fed back to the player
 - how to track the score for the player (brief deliverable 2)

 The following functions were used to achieve the above considerations: